-- The built-in speakers may be turned off.
-Press <Fn>+<F3> to turn on the speakers. - The speaker volume may be turned to the minimum.
-Press <Fn>+<F4>, and then press ♠ or → to increase the volume.

-- If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - ☐ If you are using an application that has its own volume control, check that the volume is turned up. - Check the volume controls in Windows[®]. - ☐ If you use external speakers, check that the speakers are properly connected and the volume is turned up.
+- □ The speaker volume may be turned to the minimum.
+Press <Fn>+<F4>, and then press or to increase the volume. - ☐ If your computer is powered by battery, check that the battery is inserted properly and that it is charged. - ☐ If you are using an application that has its own volume control, check that the volume is turned up. - Check the volume controls in Windows[®]. - □ If you use external speakers, check that the speakers are properly connected and the volume is turned up.
 If the speakers have a mute button, make sure it is off.
-If batteries power the speakers, check that the batteries are inserted properly and that they are charged. - If you have connected an audio cable or a set of headphones to the headphone connector, disconnect the cable.
+If batteries power the speakers, check that the batteries are inserted properly and that they are charged. - If an audio cable or a set of headphones has been connected to the headphone connector, disconnect the cable.